First Omicron case detected in New Zealand in MIQ - NZ Herald

 He said authorities here will monitor the pandemic in Australia, where Omicron gained a foothold already.

-The United Kingdom had an enormous outbreak which was growing daily, he said.
+The United Kingdom had an enormous outbreak that was growing daily, he said.

 The behaviour of Omicron abroad would partly inform any decisions made in New Zealand about vaccines or booster shots, Bloomfield said.